mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 <p>Each process is implemented as a Broadway flow.</p>
 </td>
 <td valign="top" width="400pxl">
 <p>Populate the list of Broadway flows and the LU of the Broadway flow.
 The LU can be empty if the post processes are defined under the Shared Objects.
-In this case the TDM task execution process will set the LU name parameter to TDM when running the BATCH commands to executte the post execution processes. </p>
+In this case the TDM task execution process will set the LU name parameter to TDM when running the BATCH commands to execute the post execution processes. </p>
 </td>
 </tr>
 </tbody>